4.5 564 Google reviews

 Through therapy sessions and environmental modifications, OTs help individuals achieve meaningful goals and improve their overall quality of life despite the challenges posed by schizophrenia.

-Cadabam’s Hospital has well-trained expert Therapists at our Bangalore & Hyderabad centres.
+Cadabam’s Hospitals has well-trained expert Therapists in Bangalore and Therapists in Hyderabad centres.

 Treatment Approaches for Schizophrenia